 - Identify your brand and what motivates your audience.
 There are four common traits (Ego, Freedom, Social, and Order) and 12 archetypes (maverick, jester, regular guy, nurturer, innocent, ruler, sage, magician, hero, creator, lover, and explorer) your brand may fall under.
 Knowing your brand archetype can help you pinpoint your target consumer’s pain points and leverage your products and services to satisfy them.
 If you have a customer data platform, you can easily know your audiences’ wants.

 Some companies may choose a simple, one-goal marketing strategy to gain market awareness.
 Others may run a multi-faceted plan to focus on different market segments, objectives, and measurements of success.
 Either way, selecting an approach and making each goal actionable will improve the likelihood of success.
 Revisit and change your strategy as often as needed to start seeing measurable results.
+You’ll want to hire a Business Insolvency Company who balances your interests with those of all the other parties involved, and is looking for the best outcome for all rather than just their fee.

 Every PWG Marketing client goes through our systematic, step-by-step marketing strategy process and a marketing plan is created, resulting in a custom Inbound Marketing Game Plan built around your business goals.